The Crooked Treehouse

 The Doctor and Adric, the child companion he picked up last season, end up with two more accidental companions as they tangle with The Master who has a new face, sort of.
 He actually looks Much Like the previous version but is slightly younger.
 Same rubbish beard, though.
 This time, the upper hand is his, and The Doctor totally dies!
 Well, as much as The Doctor can die, I guess.

-Serial 2: Castltrova
+Serial 3: Castltrova

 100 minutes

 The Master can't win.
-So the new, younger-faced Doctor and the ragtag group of companions he inherited are going to track that fucker down and stomp him 'til he's dead, too!
+So the new, younger-faced Doctor and the ragtag group of companions he inherited are going to track him down and stomp him 'til he's dead, too!
 That's how this show works, right?
 No, I guess not.
 This episode is mostly the two new companions dragging the disoriented Doctor around a strange planet while The Master kidnaps Adric to...See This Is Why You Don't Take Kids On The TARDIS.
 Ugh.

-Serial 3: Kinda
+Serial 4: Kinda

 100 minutes